occi4java/occi4java/README.md

 Just go to the main folder of the project and type:

     $ mvn install

+If there are any problems, when building the project, you just can try.

+    $ mvn clean install

 If you dont want to build the project yourself, just check the download area.
 There you will find the current release.